-- Electrify the small vehicle fleet (by 2026) and 90% of the entire fleet, and campus loop bus services (owned by PFD by 2030). - Enhance public transport hubs and bus stops (owned by PFD through 2030). - Enhance and integrate cycling and walking infrastructure to ensure safety and accessibility from various entryways to both Bedford Park and Sturt campuses.
+- Electrify the small vehicle fleet and 90% of the entire fleet, and campus loop bus services (owned by PFD by 2030). - Enhance public transport hubs and bus stops (owned by PFD through 2030). - Enhance and integrate cycling and walking infrastructure to ensure safety and accessibility from various entryways to both Bedford Park and Sturt campuses.
 Additionally, amplify the amenities across locations to further promote and facilitate active transportation methods (owned by PFD through 2030). - Adopt a unified EV support strategy and support the ongoing adoption of low emissions vehicles by our staff, students and visitors by providing adequate charging infrastructure at university and rural and remote sites, where appropriate, to include fast charging and bi-directional charging infrastructure (owned by PFD through 2030). - Develop progressive business models that make charging for staff and students who pay for parking either "free with parking fee" or "at university cost" for the energy consumed (owned by PFD by 2026). - Where possible through University planning and policy, support cost-effective and convenient access to public transportation that allows staff and students to access our campus locations.
-Explore incentives, partly subsidised and/or bulk purchased transportation approaches for high-use routes infrastructure (owned by PFD through 2030). - Through collective interventions, support the reduction in employee vehicle commuting emissions by 15% (owned by PFD, International, Colleges and Finance and Procurement Services, from 2025).
+Explore incentives, partly subsidised and/or bulk purchased transportation approaches for high-use routes infrastructure (owned by PFD through 2030). - Through collective interventions, support the reduction in employee vehicle commuting emissions by 15% (owned by PFD, International, Colleges and Finance and Procurement Services, by 2030).

-- Participate in Climate Action Barometer for International Education[TM], a tool to help international offices track, measure, and report on their climate action (owned by International by 2025). - Reduce business air travel emissions, by increasing visibility of emissions, updating travel policy, developing onboarding materials, demonstrating cost-savings, targeted approach to address equity considerations, research and conference partnerships to facilitate hybrid options (owned by PFD, International, Colleges and Finance and Procurement Services, from 2025). - Develop an offsetting approach to address business travel emissions and organisational emissions with reputable nature-based Australian projects (owned by International, Colleges and Finance and Procurement Services, from 2025). - Conduct a survey every 3 years to gather and track Flinders commuting behaviour (owned by PFD by 2025).
+- Reduce business air travel emissions, by increasing visibility of emissions, updating travel policy, developing onboarding materials, demonstrating cost-savings, targeted approach to address equity considerations, research and conference partnerships to facilitate hybrid options (owned by PFD, International, Colleges and Finance and Procurement Services, by 2030). - Develop an offsetting approach to address business travel emissions and organisational emissions with credible offset scheme (owned by PFD and Finance and Procurement Services, from 2025). - Conduct a survey every 3 years to gather and track Flinders commuting behaviour (owned by PFD by 2025).